-Washington state teachers, school employees move to head of the vaccine line — now what?
+Washington state teachers, school employees move to head of the vaccine line — what’s next?

 There are still “concerns around the lack of accommodations for members who have medical conditions,” said Fiona Engebretson, president of the teachers union in Battle Ground in Clark County.

-Some educators, including Barrett, say they are still concerned about other safety issues involved with returning to school buildings.
+Some educators, including Barrett say they are still concerned about other safety issues involved with returning to school buildings.
+Bellevue School District and its teachers union are still negotiating over a return to school for secondary students.
+Barrett says she trusts the bargaining team will come up with appropriate procedures and follow the science.

 Brontë Neel, a high-school teacher in Seattle, said the vaccine news made her feel more hopeful than she has in a while, but that she believes students should also have a chance to get vaccinated before returning.
 Two of her students caught the virus and are experiencing long-term effects, she said.

 Depending on the vaccine they receive and when they receive it, it could be anywhere from four to seven weeks after receiving one or two doses before recipients build up immunity to the virus.
 If districts wait until all employees have their shots, only a few weeks would remain in the school year, said Judith Malmgren, an epidemiologist affiliated with the University of Washington.